CereusLinuxProject/cereus-pkgs/Manual.md

 .../bin directories)

 For those packages the upstream packages name should be used.
-Remember that in contrast to many other distributions, void doesn't lowercase package names.
+Remember that in contrast to Void and in a similar way to other distributions, Cereus keeps the name of all packages lowercase (transitional packages are the exception but they are going to be removed eventually).
-As a rule of thumb, if the tar.gz of a package contains uppercase letter, then the package name should contain them too; if it doesn't, the package name is lowercase.

 Programs can be split into program packages and library packages.
 The program package should be named as described above.
 The library package should be